simonharris/ImDateTime/README.txt

 Instead of being mutable, this follows the Value Object pattern, which is more typical for date and time objects.

+The intention is to preserve the DateTime API as closely as possible, whilst replacing the various modification functions.

 TODO:

- - getOffset()
  - createFromFormat()
  - getLastErrors()
- - ensure all tests run is different timezones
+ - ensure all tests run in different timezones